 - blood pressure and diabetes monitoring and needle exchange, truss fittings, stoma products and incontinence supplies

 - women's health, including treatment for thrush, emergency contraception and pregnancy testing

-- children's problems, including nappy rash, teething, coughs and colds
+- children's health, including nappy rash, teething, coughs and colds

 - diagnosis of symptoms

 - simple surgical procedures